-On completion of the burial service Cemetery staff will backfill the grave in the appropriate manner.
+On completion of the burial service cemetery staff will backfill the grave in the appropriate manner.

-Representatives of the deceased may, at their own risk, backfill the grave after an interment, but must adhere to instructions from Cemetery staff and/or contractors in attendance.
+Representatives of the deceased may, at their own risk, backfill the grave after an interment, but must adhere to instructions from cemetery staff and/or contractors in attendance.

-The shoring will remain in place and will only be removed by Council contractors at the appropriate time during the backfill.
+The shoring will remain in place and will only be removed by council contractors at the appropriate time during the backfill.

-Written notification of this intent must be received at the Council Offices at the same time as the funeral booking.
+Written notification of this intent must be received by Bereavement Services at the same time as the funeral booking.